-Baseline considers the baseline commitments e.g. homes built 2015-17 and permissions issued Maximising considers maximising the supply in existing built areas e.g. through Supply increased density and airspace development and from rural exceptions Supply sites Approach 1 considers the contribution from 'Brownfield' land in the Green Belt Approach 2 considers the contribution of Green Belt land adjacent to higher-tier Approach 2 settlements, but only where 'Exceptional Circumstances' can be proven Approach 3 considers a Combination of Brownfield land in the Green Belt and land Арргоасті з where 'Exceptional Circumstances' exist Approach 4 considers a large urban extension or new settlement Approach 5 considers Green Belt close to transport hubs
+Baseline considers the baseline commitments e.g. homes built 2015-17 and Daseillie permissions issued Maximising Maximising considers maximising the supply in existing built areas and from rural Supply Supply exceptions sites Approach 1 oproach 1 considers the contribution from 'Brownfield' land in the Green Belt Approach 2 considers the contribution of Green Belt land adjacent to higher-tier settlements, where 'Exceptional Circumstances' exist Approach 3 considers a Combination of Brownfield land in the Green Belt and land Approach S where 'Exceptional Circumstances' exist Approach 4 ch 4 considers a large urban extension or new settlement Approach 5 considers Green Belt close to transport hubs

-Our preferred option is Approach 3 (i.e. maximising growth in existing settlements and then considering a combination of brownfield land in the Green Belt and land where 'exceptional circumstances' cases can be substantiated) and believes this to be the most suitable option to deliver housing to meet the needs of the district.
+The Council's preferred option is Approach 3 (i.e. maximising growth in existing settlements and then considering a combination of brownfield land in the Green Belt and land where 'exceptional circumstances' cases can be substantiated) and believes this to be the most suitable option to deliver housing to meet the needs of the district.